hs105/openai-universe-setup-run/README.md

 ## Run Docker as a non-root user
 Try
 ```
-sudo docker ps
+docker ps
 ```
-If you do without "sudo", it will say:
+It will say:
 ```
 Cannot connect to the Docker daemon.
 Is the docker daemon running on this host?
 ```
-Another test: run bash in a docker
+This is because by default docker is only run with sudo users.
+Try another one with sudo
 ```
 sudo docker run -it ubuntu bash
 ```
+This will start a bash in docker image.

-The last step is to add the currrent user to the docker group.
-This is important because by default docker is only run with sudo users.
+So the last step is to add the currrent user to the docker group.
 ```
 sudo usermod -aG docker $USER
 ```
-If you don't do this, you will later see permission errors with Universe.
+If you don't do this, you will later see permission errors with OpenAI Universe.

 ## Install Universe
 OS: Ubuntu 16.04